Back to Feedback: Dynamics and Heterogeneity in Panel Data: Feedback in two- and three-period models

 that is,

 There are many instances where pre-trends are parallel, yet SE/PT does not hold and the bias in (\ref{eq_PT2}) is substantial.
 A simple example is when $Z_i=U_{i0}+U_{i1}+\xi_i$, where $U_{i0}$ and $U_{i1}$ have the same variances and are independent of $\xi_i$ (and conditional means are linear).
-In fact, it is clear in this example that there is no reason at all for $\lambda_1=\lambda_0$ to imply that the bias in (\ref{eq_PT2}) is zero.
+In fact, it is clear in this example that there is no reason at all for $\lambda_1=\lambda_0$ to imply that the bias in (\ref{eq_PT2}) is zero. {The intuition is that, in periods $0$ and $1$, the treatment is exogenously set to zero, so there is no feedback to detect.
+The pre-trend test only asks whether selection into period-$2$ treatment is related to the \emph{change} $U_{i1}-U_{i0}$, whereas, under sequential exogeneity, the bias in (\ref{eq_PT}) depends on how selection relates to the \emph{level} $U_{i1}$.
+These two need not be related in general.}

 The discussion in this section underscores that failure of strict exogeneity causes bias and inconsistency even in the canonical two-period difference-in-differences design. \citet{ghanem2022selection} and \citet{marx2024parallel} provide in-depth analyses of selection issues in DID settings.
 Moreover, the simple three-period model considered here highlights that verifying that pre-trends are parallel does not suffice to support the assumption of strict exogeneity/parallel trends.